-Oil markets slump amid coronavirus chaos
+Brent crude extends fall as coronavirus shutdowns sap demand

-TOKYO (Reuters) - Oil prices fell on Monday as governments escalated lockdowns to curb the spread of the global coronavirus outbreak that has slashed the demand outlook for oil and threatened a global economic contraction.
+TOKYO (Reuters) - Brent crude prices extended falls on Monday amid more action by governments to contain the global coronavirus outbreak that has slashed the demand outlook for oil and threatened a worldwide economic contraction.

-Oil prices have fallen for four straight weeks and have given up about 60% since the start of the year.
+Oil prices have fallen for four straight weeks and have dropped about 60% since the start of the year.
 Prices of everything from coal to copper have also been hit by the crisis, while markets in bonds and stocks enter rarely charted territory.

+The Tokyo Olympics became the latest potential casualty of the pandemic as Japan and the games organizers’ raised the prospect of a delay from the summer, while Canada announced it will not send athletes to the event.

 The coronavirus, which has infected more than 325,000 and killed over 14,000 worldwide, has disrupted business, travel and daily life.
 Many oil companies have rushed to cut spending and some producers have already begun putting employees on furlough.